peterneubauer/anki_exercises/README.md

 ## Rythm exercises

-Here, on-beat and off-beat notes are combined in order to train the different combinations by playing, klapping or thinking.
+Here, on-beat (O) and off-beat (o) notes are combined in order to train the different combinations by playing, clapping or thinking.

 ![rythm](images/rythm.png)